Skip to content

 install-package.png

-If your server is located within mainland China, due to some reasons, direct access to the official Pypi might be slow or even impossible.
-In such cases, you can choose different PIP mirrors.
+If your server is located in mainland China, due to certain reasons, directly accessing the official Pypi may be slow or even fail to connect.
+In this case, you can choose different PIP mirrors.

-Douban Mirror 10.4 MB/s Recommended when installing large packages
+Douban Mirror 10.4 MB/s Recommended for installing large packages

-Tsinghua Mirror 1.17 MB/s Default mirror used by PIP Tool
+Tsinghua Mirror 1.17 MB/s The default mirror used by PIP Tool

-The above table was tested on 2023-02-20 with DataFlux Func located on Alibaba Cloud ECS.
+The above table was tested on 2023-02-20, using DataFlux Func located on Alibaba Cloud ECS

-If the DataFlux Func server cannot access the external network for various reasons, the usual PIP method cannot install third-party packages.
+If the server where DataFlux Func is located cannot access the internet for various reasons, the usual PIP method cannot be used to install third-party packages.

-In this case, another DataFlux Func instance with the same architecture and public network access is needed to install the third-party packages.
-After installation, copy the entire extra-python-packages directory to the DataFlux Func that has no public network access.
+In this case, you need another DataFlux Func with the same architecture that can access the internet to install third-party packages.
+After installation, copy the entire extra-python-packages directory to the DataFlux Func that cannot access the internet.

 enable-file-manager.png

-2.3 Download Third-party Package Directory from Online Func
+2.3 Download Third-Party Packages Directory from Online Func

-Find the extra-python-packages directory (all additionally installed Python packages are stored here), select "More / Compress," and download the zip file.
+Find the extra-python-packages directory (all additional Python packages are stored here), select 'More / Compress' , and download the zip file.

 zip-pkg.png